Cataract

 There are two elements to the cataract service.

-• Direct Referral – this element allows the practitioner to provide patients with a more cost effective service with a greater number of patients being managed within the primary care setting.
+• Enhanced Direct Referral – this element allows the practitioner to provide patients with a more cost effective service with a greater number of patients being managed within the primary care setting.
 The other aims of the service are to;

 • reduce unnecessary referrals to the hospital eye service